ybanez330/iOS_Capstone/README.md

     - Offers the option to return to the Input Screen for adjustments.
     - Provides access to the Help Screen for guidance on interpreting ingredient quantities.

-- Help Screen
-    - Accessible from any screen for assistance and guidance.
-    - Offers links to relevant sections based on user inquiries or issues.

 ## Wireframes